yoav-sadeh/my-linkedin-connections/README.md

 **Disclaimer:**

-This project is not by any meana production ready and is only a POC/proposition.
+This project is not by any means production ready and is only a POC/proposition.